Execute a command-line process on a remote machine.

-From PowerShell, run a VBscript on a remote workstation and pass some parameters:
+From PowerShell, run a VBscript on a remote workstation, pass some parameters and log the result:

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive” - Howard Thurman

-Q942817 - Remote UAC LocalAccountTokenFilterPolicy setting (allow remote administration for Vista/Windows7)
+Q942817 - Remote UAC LocalAccountTokenFilterPolicy setting (allow remote administration)